 8. "Won't you have to buy a whole new wardrobe?"

-If I drop (or even add) a size or two.
+If I drop (or even add) a size or two, then I'll buy new clothes.
 We grow out and grow tired of clothes on the regular, what's the difference if you have to buy some because of a weight change?
 Plus, who doesn't love buying new clothes?

 9. "Just eat healthier."